infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 }
 ```

 The generated viewController files is mostly the same as the basic one, but there is a key difference in the <i>setupView</i> function where you create the *ViewInput* and call the <i>configure</i> function from presenter.
-As it was explained earlier, the presenter's <i>configure</i> function is a two way communication and it returns every important bit of information without which our viewController wouldn't be functional.
+As it was explained earlier, the presenter's <i>configure</i> function is a two-way communication and it returns every important bit of information without which our viewController wouldn't be functional.
 We have to subscribe to that information and use it as it is required ( disable buttons, etc. ).

-###RxLoginInteractor and RxLoginWireframe
+### RxLoginInteractor and RxLoginWireframe

 ```swift
 final class RxLoginInteractor {